CloudChaoszero/Youtube-TrendsNMore/README.md

 ## 1.0 Introduction

 1/8/18
-(Estimated Completion Date: 1/20/18])
+(Completion Date: 1/20/18])

 Welcome,

+Starting off the year, I thought I should develop a project soley based on descriptive statistics and data wrangling performance.
+You can find the Data Wrangling in the Data Inspection folder, and analysis in the...Analysis Folder.

-This is an analysis on both Youtube statistics and other miscellaneous Youtube information.
+However, this still is an analysis on both Youtube statistics and other miscellaneous Youtube information.

 The Dataset was provided by Kaggle user Mitchell J, here https://www.kaggle.com/datasnaek/youtube-new Thank you Mitchell J.

-The objective of this project is to determine either
+The objective of this project is to determine

+From the list of trending videos that occured from November 2017-January 2018,

+What are the top 10 trending

-1. The most popular Youtube video
+1. Youtube videos

-2. The most popular Youtuber

-3. Essential Statistics of Youtubers, and their most popular videos

-4. Other Exploratory analyses
+2. Categories

+3. Youtube Channels

+based on user view counts

+Question # 2
+From the top videos, categories, and Youtube channels, what countries dominate those spaces?

+Question # 3
+Lastly, for these topics, what were the most disliked, liked, and ratio of likes?

+From this analysis, we can distinguish what types of topics trending during the winter, and some of their characteristics.

 ## 2.0 Summary